This is a brand new course designed by our guest instructor, Thomas Teffri-Chambelland.

 SFBI welcomes our guest instructor Thomas Teffri-Chambelland for this course.
 Thomas is the founder and the director of L’école International de Boulangerie (EIDB), a world-renowned baking school located in Provence, France.
 Thomas has a master’s degree in biology and he has an extensive knowledge in the biological and biochemical aspects of sourdough fermentation.
 His most recent publication, Panettone et Viennoiserie au Levain, focuses on natural fermentation in viennoiserie products.

 The class will begin at 7:30 AM on Monday morning and at 7:00 AM after Monday.
-We will have breakfast pastries and Lunch box ready for you 30 minutes before class starts. (if you have any special diet please let us know in advance) We also welcome you to bring your own drink.
-Let us know if you have any questions feel free to contact: CustomerService@sfbi.com
+We will have breakfast pastries ready for you 30 minutes before class starts. (if you have any special diet please let us know in advance) We also welcome you to bring your own drink.
+Feel free to contact: email@example.com

 Any notice of cancellation or transfers must be made in writing.

-• More than 6 weeks prior to the course start date, Deposits will be reimbursed in full, minus a $45 cancellation fee o Transfers will be made at no charge; transferred deposits are non-refundable.
+- More than 6 weeks prior to the course start date, payments will be reimbursed, minus a $150 cancellation fee.
+Payments transferred to another class will be made at no charge; however transferred payments are non-refundable.

-• Less than 6-3 weeks prior to the course start date: If canceling, the original deposit is non-refundable.
-If transferring classes, a $100 penalty fee will be subtracted from the deposit and the remaining deposit will be applied to the transferred class to reserve a spot.
-Transferred deposits are non-refundable.
+- Less than 6-3 weeks prior to the course start date: If canceling, the original payment is non-refundable.
+If transferring to other classes, a $100 penalty fee will be subtracted from the deposit and the remaining payment will be applied to the transferred class to reserve a spot.
+Transferred payment is non-refundable.

-• 2 weeks or less before the course start date Deposits are non-refundable No transfer will be granted.
+- 2 weeks or less before the course start date payments are non-refundable No transfer will be granted.

 Listed below are the items you must bring to class.

-•White chef’s coat.
+- White chef’s coat.
 This is optional item.
-We strongly recommend chef’s coats because they look professional and protect your body and clothing.
+However, we strongly recommend chef’s coats because they look professional and protect your body and clothing.
 Most importantly, they keep you warm when it’s cold and cool when it’s hot.